 • numbered 5, such as family-sized yoghurt and ice cream containers

-• Clean aluminium cans, metal tins and aerosol cans.
+• Clean food and drink tins and cans.
 Make sure not to squash them.

 Anything else needs to go in your red or green wheelie bin, or you can drop it for free at nearest EcoDrop.